shahbaz-kamal/vaultPay-server/README.md

 - **Super Admin can**
   - View all transactions.
   - Update users profiles as well as admin's profile .
+  - can keep track of client message, newsletter subscriber

 ## 🛠 Technology Used